-AIRIS is a powerful approach to model based reinforcement learning.
+AIRIS is a powerful new causality based approach to reinforcement learning.

-Through self-driven observation and experimentation, it is able to generate dynamic world models that it uses to formulate its own goals and plans of action.
-These goals can also be influenced by an outside source, such as a user, to direct AIRIS to the completion of specific tasks.
+Through self-driven observation and experimentation, AIRIS is able to generate a dynamic internal world model that it uses to formulate plans of to achieve goals.

 AIRIS has demonstrated the ability to quickly, effectively, and completely autonomously learn about an environment it is operating in.